State Space Estimation for DPOR-based Model Checkers(Extended Version): Evaluation

-We consider the estimator has succeeded if it converges to an acceptable range around the real count.
-More specifically, we declare convergence when the running mean of the estimator enters the ±20\% relative error band and remains within it for a stability window of $50$ iterations, while also satisfying a flatness condition (the moving average changes by less than a $2\%$ relative threshold for a stability window of 100 iterations).
-We evaluate four configurations: \testor with stochastic enumeration budgets 1, 5, 20, and 50.
+In this configuration, we consider offline-\testor has succeeded if its estimate converges to a range around the real count.
+Specifically, we declare convergence when the running mean of offline-\testor enters the $\pm20\%$ relative error band and remains within it for a stability window of $50$ iterations, while also satisfying a flatness condition: the moving average changes by less than a $2\%$ relative threshold over a stability window of 100 iterations.
+We evaluate four configurations of offline-\testor with stochastic enumeration budgets $\mathcal{B} \in \{1, 5, 20, 50\}$.
 Each configuration is executed for a sequence of $2000$ runs, and to account for randomness, each sequence is repeated with five independent random seeds.
 A configuration is deemed to successfully converge if it converges under at least three of the five seeds.
-To assess the effectiveness of our estimators, we focus on two metrics: (1) the relative error after 2000 runs, computed as (estimate count) / exact count; and (2) the trials-to-convergence, which is reported only when a configuration converges on a benchmark and is averaged over the seeds for which it converged.
+To assess the effectiveness of our estimators, we focus on two metrics: \begin{enumerate} \item \emph{Relative error after 2000 runs}, computed as $\text{estimated count} / \text{exact count}$; and \item \emph{Trials to convergence}, reported only when a configuration converges on a given benchmark and averaged over the seeds for which convergence was achieved. \end{enumerate}